 You can stay inside the flat but look outside the window:

 - Look at this painting, it is truly amazing.
 If only I could do something like that

 - I've learnt photography.
 Now I understand all the technical stuff on my camera, look I even photograph in manual mode.
 I am a professional, there is nothing else to learn, I know it all.

 - If only I had the means and the right connections, I could also have turned out to be a star

 Or you may actually leave the flat and be outside.

-- I really need to get a white board and put colours on it
+- I really need to get a canvas and put colours on it

 - When I listen to this piece I can't stop crying.
 My heart feels like exploding.